detroit-labs/dl-coaching-comp-sci-fundamentals/session10/final_project.md

 classes should be generic, using templates, to support containing any primitive type such as int, bool, char, pointer or struct ­ you will not be evaluated on storing class instances or deeply-copied arrays.
 Do not use the STL.
-You may other headers from the C++ Standard Library or C Standard Library if you so choose, but `iostream` is likely the only header that you will find useful.
+You may use other headers from the C++ Standard Library or C Standard Library if you so choose, but `iostream` is likely the only header that you will find useful.